Assam: Armed mob kills Royal Bengal Tiger in Golaghat

 The department stated that such actions not only constitute a violation of wildlife protection laws but also severely jeopardize ongoing conservation efforts for endangered species.

-The tiger was reportedly discovered hiding in a paddy field, where it was surrounded by a large group of villagers armed with sticks and sharp tools.
+Sources indicated that the tiger was reportedly discovered hiding in a paddy field, where it was surrounded by a large group of villagers armed with sticks and sharp tools.

 The mob then attacked and killed the animal, blaming it for livestock attacks and a persistent sense of danger in the area.